 Density

 Phytoplankton density varied from 237000 cells/L to 1115000 cells/L among seasons and stations in the current study.
-The density in the first year was 491000 cells/L, whereas in the second year it was 767000 cells/L. Sanghi has the highest density of 736000 cells per litre, followed by Mundra (723000 cells per litre) and Mandvi (428000 cells per litre).
+The density in the first year was 491000 cells/L, whereas in the second year it was 767000 cells/L. Sanghi has the highest density of 736000 cells per litre, followed by Mundra (723000 cells/L) and Mandvi (428000 cells per litre).
 During the overall study period, phytoplankton density values were found to be greater during winter (783000 cells/L) followed by monsoon (577000 cells/L) and summer (527000 cells/L).
 The density of phytoplankton did not differ substantially between stations (F-3.2, p 0.039) as well as seasons.
 (F-1.53, p 0.21).
-Chaetoceros sp, Trieres mobiliensis and Biddulphia sp were the most dominant species among all recorded species during the entire study.
+Chaetoceros sp., Trieres mobiliensis and Biddulphia sp. were the most dominant species among all recorded species during the entire study.
 (Table 1)

-Phytoplankton density was low (237000 to 1115000 cells/L) during the current study, which could be attributed to low precipitation, high salinity and flash floods caused by terrestrial runoff, which exposes them to abrupt changes in governing parameters and renders them highly vulnerable (Chandran (1987); Roden et al., 1987).
+Phytoplankton density was low (237000 to 1115000 cells/L) during the current study, which could be attributed to low precipitation, high salinity and flash floods caused by terrestrial runoff, which exposes them to abrupt changes in governing parameters and renders them highly vulnerable (Chandran, 1987; Roden et al., 1987).
 Similarly, to the current study, Nair (2002) reported low phytoplankton density (112000 cells/L) at Mundra and Jakhau (171000 cell/L).
 In contrast to the current study, Saravanakumar et al. (2008) reported high phytoplankton density in creek waters of mangrove-dominated coastal regions in western India.

 Species diversity, Evenness and Richness: